BlockhostOfficial/ddos-prot-mc-servers/README.md

 ##### NeoProtect

 NeoProtect is also a newer option.
 They have a panel and some more budget-friendly plans compared to TCPShield.
-Only 2 locations so far, but it's easy to use and setup.

 - [Website](https://neoprotect.net)
 - Locations: New York, Poland, and Germany